Leadership Is a Practice

 Leadership is not a destination—it’s a practice.
 The opportunities to learn, grow, and adapt are never-ending.

-That means (and this is perhaps frustrating) that you'll never arrive.
-You'll never feel like you can check that box and you're all set.
+Seeing leadership as a practice means (and this is perhaps frustrating) that you’ll never arrive.
+You’ll never feel like you can check the box that signifies that you've got it all figured out and you’re all set.

 But it also means (and this is perhaps freeing) that no matter the mistakes you make along the way, there are always more opportunities to develop your practice.